runiq/neovim-throttle-debounce/README.md

 ## Throttling on the trailing edge

-Using the arguments of the *first* function call while the timer was running (the default).
+Again, using the arguments of the *first* function call while the timer was running (the default).

 ```
 f 1  2  3    4  5  6